LATAEVIA/EMBER-Wk4-Question-Answer-Cont/README.md

-# _Epicodus JavaScript Week 3 Independent Project: Question Answer_
+# _Epicodus JavaScript Week 4 Independent Project: Question Answer Continued_

 #### _A web application that mimics a message board.
-Users can view, add and edit questions, and add answers to existing questions., 06/08/2016_
+Users can view, add and edit questions, and add answers to existing questions.
+Also added computed property, helper, and intergrated service, 06/08/2016_

 #### By _**LaTaevia**_